Language:

 Christmas Dinner

-As we have established before, Brazilians mostly celebrate Christmas on Christmas eve.
+As we have established before, Brazilians mostly celebrate Christmas on Christmas Eve.
 They reunite the family on the night of the 24th of December and wait for the arrival of the 25th.
 A long-standing tradition says Brazilians only eat Christmas dinner when the clock strikes midnight.
-However, it has become a joke nowadays because most people are too hungry by then to wait.
+However, it has become a joke nowadays because most people are too hungry to wait.
 Nevertheless, many families still insist on waiting.

 The feist is abundant, with a great variety of food, drinks, and desserts.
 Appetizers are also served before dinner.
 Actually, Christmas in Brazil might be represented by lots and lots and lots of food.